nstanford5/ERC20/ERC20.md

 Now let's define our Views and Events.

 Views make information on the blockchain easier to access, they do not provide any values that were not previously available.
-Good information to make available would be token metadata, token balances and token allowances.
+Good information to make view would be token metadata, token balances and token allowances.
 We'll add this code to our `View`.

 ###### index.rsh
 ```js